Frequently Asked Questions

 WHO IS BEHIND TWIN CITIES CON?

 TCC is run by fans!
-TCC was founded by Ben Penrod, also the founder of Awesome Con, Central Florida Comic Con, Annapolis Comic-Con, Southern Maryland Comic-Con, Star Con, and co-founder of Alaska ComiCon.
+TCC was founded by Ben Penrod, also the founder of Awesome Con, Central Florida Comic Con, Annapolis Comic-Con, Southern Maryland Comic-Con, Star Con, Des Moines Con, and co-founder of Alaska ComiCon.
 Ben has been obsessed with superheroes his entire life and has been running comic cons since 2011.

 WHO IS COMING TO TWIN CITIES CON?